Configuration¶

 |---|---|

-| (none) | Analyze the current Python environment directly |
+| (none) | Audit ./.venv if present, otherwise the Python environment running license-audit |

 Examples:

-license-audit analyze # current environment (default)
+license-audit analyze # ./.venv, else the active environment